 - Using wireless headsets.
 To avoid unlinking the headset from the base, disconnect the charge cable before using the headset.
 Program the microphone gain on each wireless headset.
 Keep the microphone about 1/8″ from your mouth for most applications.

 - Charging wireless headsets.
 Use only the 9-volt charger adaptor or vehicle power to charge your Firecom wireless headsets.
 Anything else may damage your headset.?Charge the headsets overnight before programming and pairing them.
 This will allow quick and easy programming and pairing.
 Also check to see if the headset battery is deeply discharged; indicated by the red light not blinking for 30 minutes or more.
 This means the headset is either too warm or in trickle-charge mode.
 In either case, charging will resume shortly.

 - Adjust the intercoms after installing the equipment.
-For 30XX, 30XXR, 110, 210, and 3000C intercoms, adjust the TX audio, RX audio and HK after installing the radio.
+Adjust the TX audio, RX audio and HK after installing the radio.
 This will set the proper audio levels for transmitting and receiving over the radio and intercom.
 Verify the setting by performing radio checks without service equipment.
 See intercom manuals for adjustments or visit Service.

 What are the advantages of modular connections?

 Modular plugs are easy to install and make it simple to add components.
 The connectors do not require any soldering and can be installed with a simple crimping tool.
 Firecom recommends using a ratcheting-type RJ crimping tool.
 The RJ-12 connectors simply snap into the headset modules and can easily be disconnected if required.